sury666/Pclub_Secy_Task1/README.md

 * Team 1 covers habitats 1, encountering creatures 1, and 3 with a maximum danger of 3.
 * Team 2 covers habitats 2 and 3, encountering creatures 2, 4, and 5 with a maximum danger level of 6.

 The minimalized sum of the maximum danger level encountered by each team is 9 ($3 + 6$).

+### The link to my polygon problem is [Polygon](https://polygon.codeforces.com/p2r6yZF/sury666/magical-creatures-census)